Medical-Imaging-Group/Deep-Neural-Network-Based-Sinogram-Super-resolution-and-Bandwidth-Enhancement-for-Limited-Data-Photo/README.md

-# Deep Neural Network Based Sinogram Super resolution  and Bandwidth Enhancement for Limited Data Photo
+# Deep Neural Network Based Sinogram Super resolution  and Bandwidth Enhancement for Limited Data Photoacoustic Tomography

 This MATLAB code was used as part of the work presented in